 In 1856, the South Western Hotel opened with Mr. Peppercorne as its first Manager.
 For many years prior to the Great War, the

 South Western Hotel Company continued to own and run the property.
 Famous guests who stayed at the South Western (later Oatlands Park) included popular actress Fanny Kemble, writer Emile Zola, politician Charles Dilke, novelist Anthony Trollope and artist Edward Lear.

 In her biography of Lear called “The Life of a Wanderer”, authoress Vivien Noakes wrote “He needed some cedar trees that were within easy reach of London.
 He found them at the Oatlands Park Hotel at Walton-on-Thames.”
 Whilst he was working on his nine foot long picture of the ‘The Cedars of Lebanon’, he penned letters to his friends including Emily Tennyson, Sir George Grove and Chichester Fortescue, to whom he wrote in 1860 saying “The hotel is a large and sumptuously commodious place… I have a large light bedroom and wanting for naught”.

 In 1916 it was requisitioned and during the war was used as a casualty hospital for the New Zealand Forces serving in France.
 New Zealand Avenue, at the end of Oatlands Drive, is named in memory of the New Zealanders who died here.

 Shortly after the war the property was purchased by Mr. M.F.
 North and Mr. R.W.
-Black, the founders of the North Hotels, and in 1924 the estate was enlarged by the purchase of Oatlands Lodge, a large mansion, now demolished, which stood on the site of the present lily pond.
+Black, the founders of the North Hotels.
+In 1924 the estate was enlarged by the purchase of Oatlands Lodge, a large mansion, now demolished, which stood on the site of the present lily pond.